ProjectIgnis/CardScripts/MODERNIZING.md

 ## Replace the id in effect codes if they are a magic value meant to be used to interact with other cards

 If a card needs to check for effects hardcoded as the ID of the card that implements them, the corresponding constant should be used instead of such id.
-If the constant does not exist and the effect is commonly used, it should be created and put in constant.lua Example:
+If the constant does not exist and the effect is commonly used, it should be created and put in `constant.lua`.
+Example:

 Change:
 ```lua
 if c:IsHasEffect(61777313) then